Tsoro yematatu

-Tsoro Yematatu is a two-player abstract strategy game from Zimbabwe.
+Tsoro yematatu is a two-player abstract strategy game from Zimbabwe.
 Players first drop their three pieces onto the board, and then move them to create a 3 in-a-row which wins the game.
-It is similar to games like Tapatan, Achi, Nine Holes, Shisima, and Tant Fant.
-However, what makes this game unique is that pieces can jump over each other (without capture) which adds an extra dimension in the maneuverability of the pieces.
+It is similar to games including Tapatan, Achi, Nine holes, Shisima, and Tant Fant.
+Uniquely pieces can jump over each other (without capture) which adds an extra dimension in the manoeuvrability of the pieces.

-There is some uncertainty about the correct name as Tsoro YeMaMutatu is also used; 'Ma' or 'Mai' being the chiKaranga for 'mother'...hence 'MaMutatu' means 'Mother Mutatu'.
+There is some uncertainty about the correct name as Tsoro yemamutatu is also used; 'ma' or 'mai' being the chikaranga for 'mother'...hence 'mamutatu' means 'mother mutatu'.